nkwork9999/miniplot/README.md

 # Miniplot

-Interactive chart visualization extension for DuckDB, allowing you to create beautiful data visualizations directly from SQL queries.
+Interactive chart visualization extension for DuckDB - bringing pandas + matplotlib style data visualization directly to SQL, without leaving your database.

+## 🎯 Mission

+**"Replace pandas + matplotlib with just DuckDB"**

+No more switching between pandas and matplotlib for data visualization.

+#### One tool.
+One query.
+Instant visualization.

 ## Features